FAQ

 Check up appointments for your child are made by the Fairfield Dental clinic and these will be sent out to you.
 You can contact with the team at any time to make an appointment by calling 0800 Talk Teeth.

-Our school has an enrollment scheme.
+Yes, our school has an enrolment scheme.
 The school zone is shown in the map below: You may need to zoom in or out to show the appropriate level of detail.

-There is no canteen or school lunch scheme at Puketaha.
-School Lunches are often available on a Friday or for a special event.
-For luch options and ordering sign into your school Kindo account.
+Yes.
+There is no canteen at Puketaha.
+Puketaha School does however offer a 'Fun Friday', which is a bought lunch on a Friday.
+This can be ordered and paid for through Kindo.
+For lunch options and ordering sign into your school Kindo account.

 Any money brought to school should be in a sealed envelope with the child’s name, the amount and details written clearly on the outside.
 This should be placed in the secure slot in the school office.

+Yes.
 The main form of communication at Puketaha School is via email.
 The school newsletter is published every second Thursday and emailed to parents and caregivers, any interested person can sign up to receive the newsletter via the website.
-The newsletter is full of information about the events at school, sports fixtures etc. Newsletters for each learning space are emailed during the term.
+The newsletter is full of information about the events at school, sports fixtures, PTA news, Curriculum news etc. Newsletters for each roopuu (learning space) are emailed at the start of each term by the classroom teachers.

 There are two areas available for delivering your children to school and picking them up in the afternoon.
+These are the main gate, located on Sainsbury Road and the Puketaha Community Hall carpark, located on Puketaha Road.
 Please escort your children to the school gate and pick them up from the school gate, via the designated paths at both car parks.
 This is for the safety of all of our Puketaha students.
+In no circumstance should parents/ caregivers park in the Bus Bay (Sainsbury Road).

 The Puketaha PTA is an integral part of school.
 We facilitate opportunities for parents and children to get together out of the classroom environment.
 We are proud that at Puketaha we have an active, enthusiastic and social PTA.
-For more information or enquires about the PTA please contact the school office.
+For more information or enquires about the PTA please contact them directly - pta@puketaha.school.nz.

-We also have Student-led conferences in Terms 1 & Term 4 and a Report Follow up evening in Term 3 .
+We also have Student-led conferences in Terms 2 & Term 4.

 All students are members of one of our four School Houses.
 Siblings are generally in the same house.
 Puketaha’s Houses are Rimu (green), Tawa (purple), Rata (red), Kowhai (yellow).

-Puketaha School is one of the schools in the Eastern Waikato Country Schools Cluster.
-This enables our children to participate in the East Waikato Country School (EWCS) tournaments, Term 1 Swimming Sports, Term 2 Hardcourt Day, Term 3 Cross Country, Term 4 Athletics.
-Children 9 years and older attend these events.
-A Junior sports event is held in Term 4 for junior children age 7 & 8.
+Puketaha School is one of the schools in the Eastern Waikato Country Schools (EWCS) Cluster.
+This enables our children to participate in the East Waikato Country School (EWCS) competitions.
+Term 1 - Swimming Sports, Term 2 - Cross Country and Technology Challenge, Term 3 - Speeches and Hardcourt Day, Term 4 - Athletics.
+Children 9 years and older attend these events (at times, some younger students may be invited to attend).
+A Junior sports event is held in Term 4 for junior children aged 7 & 8.

-We offer an inspiring and enlightening Year 7 & 8 classroom at the cutting edge of collaborative teaching.
-This innovative organization where the children work with 3 teachers and the Principal has been recognized across a number of sectors of education as a learning community of excellence.
-The reputation of our Year 7 & 8 classroom is one of which the school is very proud.
+At Puketaha School we offer an inspiring and enlightening Year 7 & 8 programme at the cutting edge of collaborative teaching.
+Our teaching programmes revolve around learner agency where the learner is at the center.
+Students are supported and encouraged to take control of their learning as the grow their self-determined learning behaviours.
+Teachers utilise the Puketaha Learning Model to support students by building knowledge, making meaning and applying understanding.
+The reputation of our Year 7 & 8 programme is one of which the school is very proud.
 Many visitors from around Australasia come to see our programme in action.

-We have smaller numbers and a participation culture.
-Children tend to be involved in a great range of activities and enjoy a balance of sport and cultural activities.
+Overall, we have smaller teacher-student ratios and a culture of inclusion and participation.
+Children tend to be involved in a great range of activities and enjoy a balance of sport, art and cultural activities.

+Puketaha's vision is "to develop students unique gifts and talents and to equip them with the learning capacity to thrive in our complicated world".
 Puketaha recognizes that children can be gifted in a wide variety of areas.
 This doesn't just include academic giftedness, therefore, we ensure that we provide programmes that do not put ceilings on learners, allowing them to reach their full potential.
+In-class groups reflect age/stage and curriculum progress.

-Creative Arts, drama and music are seen to be integral parts of our curriculum.
+Creative Arts, drama and music are seen to be integral parts of our Curriculum.
 Information Technology is a tool which is used in all classrooms to support and enhance learning.
-All students have access to the computer and are able to use this technology to build on their learning and develop their knowledge.
+All students (Years 3-8) have access to devices and are able to use this technology to build on their learning and develop their knowledge and understanding.

 We are a values orientated school.
-Our Values define the way in which all members of our Learning Community are expected to behave.
-In addition our classroom programmes recognise the importance of building self-esteem and the self efficacy of all learners.
-Our Collaborative Learning Environments fosters positive relationships and support positive conflict resolution through conversation.
-Inappropriate behavior is dealt with depending on the situation, all children are aware there are consequences for their actions and parents/caregivers contacted when appropriate.
+Our values define the way in which all members of our Learning Community are expected to behave.
+In addition, we recognise the importance of building self-esteem and the self-efficacy of all learners.
+Our Collaborative Learning Environments help foster positive relationships and support positive conflict resolution through conversation.
+Inappropriate behavior is dealt with depending on the situation, all children are aware there are consequences for their actions and parents/caregivers are contacted when appropriate.

 No. Children learn to choose appropriate clothing to suit their activities for the day.
 We do have a sports uniform that all children wear who represent our school, items of the sports uniform are available to be purchased - please contact the School Office for details.
 Children are asked to bring a hat to school especially in Terms 1 and 4.

-Yes, we are lucky enough to have a pool.
+Yes.
+We are lucky enough to have a newly built/ refurbished pool complex.
+The complex has a 20m - 5 lane pool, two changing areas, toilet and two large seating areas.
 The children have regular Swimming Lessons (at least 3 per week) during Term One.

-All Puketaha have to opportunity to participate in a number of sports including Touch rugby, and Netball.
+All Puketaha students have the opportunity to participate in a number of school run sports teams including: Touch Rugby, Netball, Hockey and Basketball.
+Cricket, Football and Rugby are now run through clubs.

 Puketaha School is one of the schools in the Eastern Waikato Country Schools Cluster.
-This enables our children to participate in the East Waikato Country School (EWCS) tournaments, Term 1 Swimming Sports, Term 2 Hardcourt Day, Term 3 Cross Country, Term 4 Athletics.
-Children 9 years and older attend these events.
-A Junior sports event is held in Term 4 for junior children age 7 & 8.
+This enables our children to participate in the Eastern Waikato Country School (EWCS) compertitions.
+A range of events are held throughout the year for learners aged 9 years and up to participate in.
+Term 1 - Swimming Sports, Term 2 - Cross Country and Technology Challenge, Term 3 - Speeches and Harcourt Day, Term 4 - Athletics.
+A Junior sports event is also held in Term 4 for junior children age 7 & 8.

-For more detailed information on sports see the here.
+For more detailed information on sports see here.